Arthur Phillip: In popular culture

 He is a prominent character in Timberlake Wertenbaker's play Our Country's Good, in which he commissions Lieutenant Ralph Clark to stage a production of The Recruiting Officer.
 He is shown as compassionate and just, but receives little support from his fellow officers.

+His life was the focus of I'll Meet You in Botany Bay, a 1945 radio play.